andreacfromtheapp/chuck-nvim/README.md

 ### ChuckReplaceShred

-Prompts the user for a shred number, then replaces it with the active buffer.
+Prompts the user for a shred number, then replaces it with the current buffer.

+> [!WARNING]
+> If you input more than one shred, this won't work.

 ### ChuckClearShreds